 The bill will be the culmination of work stretching back to last year, when the government started a consultation to examine major changes to market as a major milestone in deciding what the shape of future gambling reform should look like.

-It will also reform taxes in the city; allowing the Chief Executive more discretion in granting tax breaks, but also includes a general tax rise.
+It will also reform taxes in the city; allowing the chief executive more discretion in granting tax breaks, but also include a general tax rise.

 The news comes after the Second Standing Committee of the Legislative Assembly published the final version of the bill yesterday.